Nordic Fitness in Hertfordshire - providing expert instruction since 2004

 Contact

 The Classic technique (also known as Traditional or Diagonal Stride) involves a straight-ahead gliding motion with each ski moving simultaneously.
-The thin, lightweight skis and comfortable soft boots makes the Classic technique an enjoyable introduction to Nordic Cross-Country skiing.
+The thin, lightweight skis and comfortable soft boots makes the Classic technique an enjoyable introduction to Cross-country skiing.

 As part of your instruction, you'll learn the following techniques: